Creatinine Clearance Calculator

 Frequently asked questions

-Why is a correction factor of 0.85 applied for females in the Cockcroft-Gault equation?
+Why is the 0.85 correction factor applied for females in Cockcroft-Gault?

-How does age affect creatinine clearance, and what does a declining CrCl mean for medication safety?
+How does age affect creatinine clearance, and what does declining CrCl mean for medication safety?

-Kidney function declines naturally with age: GFR falls by roughly 1 mL/min/year after the age of 40 due to loss of nephrons, reduced renal blood flow, and structural changes in the glomeruli.
-The (140 − age) term in the Cockcroft-Gault equation directly encodes this decline.
-For an elderly patient, even a 'normal' serum creatinine can mask significantly reduced clearance, particularly in those with low muscle mass.
-Clinically, declining CrCl means renally cleared drugs accumulate to toxic levels faster, so dose reductions or extended dosing intervals are required — a critical consideration for drugs like metformin, dabigatran, and lithium.
+Renal function declines naturally with age: GFR falls by approximately 1 mL/min/year after age 40 due to loss of nephrons, reduced renal blood flow, and structural sclerosis of the glomeruli.
+The (140 − age) term in the Cockcroft-Gault equation directly encodes this expected decline, so an 80-year-old with the same weight and serum creatinine as a 30-year-old will compute a much lower CrCl.
+In elderly patients, even a 'normal-looking' serum creatinine can mask significantly reduced clearance, particularly in those with low muscle mass — this is the most common reason elderly patients accumulate renally-cleared drugs to toxic levels.
+Practically this means dose reductions, extended dosing intervals, or substitution to a renally-safer alternative for drugs like metformin, dabigatran, apixaban (at lower doses), digoxin, gabapentin, lithium and many antibiotics including aminoglycosides and vancomycin.
+Always recompute CrCl when prescribing in patients over 65 and re-check periodically as renal function and weight change.